 If you are going back packing and need to pack light then low profile self inflatable air mattresses are the way to go.
 The Stansport is an excellent choice.

 If you are looking for a cheap air mattress and need a small one for you kids during camping, then look no further than a low raised air mattress.
 Intex has a considerable amount of inexpensive air mattresses to choose from.

 Memory Foam Air Mattresses

 An air mattress can be made from a number of material, with the most popular being the standard latex or the comforting memory foam.
-Memory foam in an air mattress is similar to memory foam in a regular bed, and it is designed to adjust to the ridges and contours of your body to get you the most comfortable sleep possible.
-A memory foam air mattress will be more expensive, but it is also one of the most comfortable air mattresses you can buy and with today’s busy lives, you need the best sleep you can get.
-All of these types, it should go without saying, are improvements on your standard low raised air mattress.
+Memory foam in a blow up mattress is similar to memory foam in a regular bed, and it is designed to adjust to the ridges and contours of your body to get you the most comfortable sleep possible.
+Memory foam will be more expensive, but it is also one of the most comfortable air beds you can buy and with today’s busy lives, you need the best sleep you can get.
+All of these types, it should go without saying, are improvements on your standard low raised.
 While your standard air mattress might save you in the immediacy, do consider investing in the mattress with the accompanying feature that best suits your lifestyle and needs.
-Air mattress typically come in sizes of Twin, Twin XL, Full, or Queen, with King being out there, but very rare.
+They typically come in sizes of Twin, Twin XL, Full, or Queen, with King being out there, but very rare.

 - 40 coils keep surface flat and comfortable